Skip to content

-Good immune development is so important in the first few years of life.
+When a baby is born their immune system is largely undeveloped so good immune development is so important in the first few years of life.
 The baby biome teaches our immune system how and when to respond.
-Good defences systems are essential in the early years, as babies are at higher risk of illnesses and infections.
+Good defence systems are essential in the early years, as babies are at higher risk of illnesses and infections.
 Additionally, when they start going to nursery, childcare, or other new environments, the exposure to other babies can challenge their immune system.

 Strain focus: Lactobacillus rhamnosus GG® can modulate the immune system and promote anti-inflammatory effects24,25.

 Strain focus: : B. breve M-16V® has been shown to reduce infection rates in newborns26,27.

 The UK has some of the highest prevalence rates (number of cases) of asthma symptoms in children worldwide.
 It is estimated that three children in every classroom have asthma.
 Asthma is associated with imbalanced immune responses, so it is interesting to see that as antibiotic use (in mum and baby) and C-section deliveries increase, so do asthma rates.

 Strain focus: B. breve M-16V® was found to reduce the frequency of wheezing and noisy breathing in 75 infants (aged 7 months+) who were suffering with asthma-like symptoms29.